Staying Home or Move to Assisted Living? Deciding What’s Best.

 At some point, many older adults and their loved ones talk about moving out of the family home.
 But, it’s not always an easy decision.
-Many factors affect your choice to stay at home or move to a place that provides more support like assisted living.
+Many factors affect your choice to stay at home or move to assisted living.

 First of all, do some research on the features and services provided by assisted living.
 You may not know all that’s included.
 Then, compare assisted living and staying at home on several factors.
 Below, we’ve provided five common areas that you might want to consider as you make your decision.